Going on Vacation? How to Check On an Elderly Parent While You're Traveling

 How do I check on an elderly parent while I'm traveling?

 Before you leave, set up a simple coverage plan — line up one or two local backup contacts, write down your parent's key information for them, and put a daily check-in in place so a quiet day gets noticed fast.
-A daily check-in service calls or texts your parent every day and alerts your whole care circle if they don't respond, which works from any time zone.
+A daily check-in service calls or texts your parent every day and alerts your whole Kin Circle if they don't respond, which works from any time zone.

 Who can check on my elderly parent while I'm on vacation?